Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

 My paper checklists are getting hidden.
 They were at the end of my front Midori book, which is ostensibly easy-to-find, but is an unnatural place for book navigation.
-The one that I actually used was my garbage collection checklist, but that's because I got reminders to use it.
+The only one that I actually used was my garbage collection checklist, but that's because I got reminders to use it.

-That said, my experiment --- rebuilding my gc checklist to use dates --- was not as successful as hoped.
+Even though I used it, my checklist experiment --- rebuilding my gc checklist to use dates --- was not as successful as hoped.
 The part where I choose a set of gc tasks and spend an hour a weekenday has done wonders for my mental state.
 On the other hand, I have little idea about what's most important, and comparing the dates is difficult.
 For this, I think I need a computer system to order things appropriately.